 Congratulations on finding your way to our humble podcast and its associated goodies.
 You can search the menu options above or scroll through the most recent material from the home page, which mixes blog posts and brand new podcast episodes.

-If you are ready to get critical and creative, and enter a whole new world, a paradigm shift, and a revolution in thought and practice, this is the place for you.
+If you are ready to get critical and creative, and enter a whole new world, even a paradigm shift, and a revolution in thought and practice, this is the place for you.

 Why the Imperfect Buddha?
-Imperfection is our human condition and and there is no going beyond it.
+Imperfection is our human condition and there is no going beyond it.
 The podcast understands this and avoids the pitfalls and fantasies associated with notions of perfect enlightenment, pure tradition, unstained realisation, and fully realised teachers.
 None of these things have ever existed for nothing is complete.
 Even the Buddha was imperfect, even God (whether you believe there is one, or many).
 What’s left?
 Changing, evolving life and matter in transmutation, decaying, dying forms, and a history of birth and death, creation and dissolution.
 This includes traditions, practices, theories and beliefs that are forever in flux.
 The podcast and blog seek to keep all this in mind, so that we may remember our humanity and its fragility in the middle of it all, so that we might never lose sight of it, whatever our goals might be, whatever our dreams might be seeding in this world for the short time that we spend in it.

 The podcast mixes interviews with experimental material that brings listeners to the Great Feast, an imaginary realm where all human knowledge gathers and to which we are all invited.
 You can find out more about that by listening to the Political Turn.
 Our selection of guests ranges from world renowned academics involved with Buddhism, or related topics, to humble folks like you and I trying to figure of what practice might be, what a path could look like in the 21st century with what we now know about the human condition and the state of the world; a level of knowledge our forbears did not have access to.
 We have a number of Buddhist teachers on who are outside mainstream Buddhist traditions, or lesser known, young academics exploring fascinating topics that have a direct bearing on the world of practice.
 Whoever comes on, the objective is always to go deep, far and wide in our discussions to places unknown.